googleapis/google-cloud-java/samples/native-image-sample/README.md

 Navigate to this directory in a new terminal.

-1. Compile the application using the Native Image Compiler.
+1. Compile the application using the native image Compiler.
 This step may take a few minutes.

     ```
     mvn package -P native -DskipTests